 Transmission Planning

 RTOs should serve as independent transmission planning authorities that facilitate the development and expansion of the electric grid.
 An RTO should implement standardized interconnection procedures for all new generation projects in its region.
 Standardizing interconnection procedures nationwide to the extent feasible will facilitate the adoption of standards at the RTO level.
 Centralized transmission coordination will prevent balkanized interests from hindering otherwise economically efficient system expansion and provide a regional, holistic approach to planning.
 RTOs should encourage market-driven transmission and generation expansion to maximize the opportunities for economically sound investments.

+Market Monitoring?

 What business practices should well-designed RTOs follow?